mizvol/gephi-tutorials/Layouts/README.md

 [![YouTube link](https://img.youtube.com/vi/aRZIeTroUog/0.jpg)](https://www.youtube.com/watch?v=aRZIeTroUog)

-### 1. Spacialize your graph with force-directed layouts.
+### 1. Spatialize your graph with force-directed layouts.

 To start with, let's spatialize our graph.
 To do that, we can use force-directed layouts.
 They don't require any attributes and quite easy to setup.
 We will try four layouts: **Multigravity Force Atlas 2**, **Yuifan Hu**, **Fruchterman-Reingold**, **Open Ord**.
 You can find all these layouts in the "Layout" pane.
 Here are some tips related to the parameters of each algorithm: